-Email has become such an integral part of our lives that we struggle to function without it.
-WES research shows that 88 percent of international millennial students check, read, or send emails at least once a day.
-Of those prospective students who used mobile devices during their U.S. college search and application process, 62 percent used mobile devices to communicate with admissions staff over email.
-Certainly, email is an important medium for international students to search for information about schools in the U.S. and connect with university admissions officers.
+WES research shows that 88 percent of international students check, read, or send emails at least once a day.
+In fact, during their college search, 62 percent of international students used mobile devices to communicate with admissions staff in the United States.
+Therefore, email plays an important role in the admissions process.
+It could be very beneficial for international students to learn about email etiquette in the U.S.

 In general, here are the three rules to keep in mind when emailing university admissions officers:

 - Keep your email message clear and concise.
 Admissions officers are busy people.
 They have to deal with up to hundreds and sometimes even thousands of applications every year.
 It is important to keep your email brief and to the point.

 - Check your spelling, punctuation, and grammar.
 I know this can be rather difficult to follow as there are many language nuances that non-native English speakers often find hard to comprehend—for example, you may struggle with whether or not to keep a “the” in the sentence, or when to use “a” versus “an.”
 Although emails are not academic papers, you must do your best to minimize grammar mistakes.
 If the email provider you use does not come with a built-in spell-checker, write the email draft in Microsoft Word or a similar word processing tool that provides an auto spelling and grammar function.
 A spell-checker helps correct basic mistakes, such as typos, punctuation errors, and verb tense mistakes.
 There are also a variety of online proofreaders, such as Grammarly or PaperRater, which may come in handy.